 Bhishma Thapa made our 2018 Scholarship shortlist with his essay about wild honey hunters in Nepal.
 View the rest of his amazing photos here.

-We sit down with Travel Photography Scholarship mentor and Canon Master Richard I'Anson to discuss the lifestyle, industry and how he first started out.
+We sit down with Travel Photography Scholarship mentor and Canon Master Richard I'Anson to discuss his career, the state of the industry and how he first started out.

 Photography Scholarship winner Kelly Beckta shows the camaraderie of Middle Eastern fishermen as they join together to land the day's haul.